pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 Default maximum number of server connections per database pool.
 The pooler will not open more than this many PostgreSQL database connections when serving clients.

+!!! note
+    We strongly recommend keeping this value well below the supported connections of the backend database(s) to allow connections for maintenance in high load scenarios.

 Default: **`10`**

 ### `min_pool_size`